karlredgate/lookout-backend/README.md

 mutliple hosts with DNS round robin load balancing to the client devices, while providing a single interface for the API.

-The UDP receiver is very small and has been tested to 3.3M requests per second on a t2.micro instance over the localhost interface.
-Most likely the bottleneck is going to be the external bandwidth through the AWS network.
+The UDP receiver is very small and has been tested with the provided client as is, and also with the sleep between messages reduced by two orders of magnitude.
+The test was run on a t2.micro instance over the localhost interface.
+Given it started at 33K/sec according to the doc, that should have been 3.3N/sec, but I did not observe the client providing that level of load.

 The communication between the receiver and the REST API is a tree of files in the filesystem.
 There is a command line tool that given a